LGN520/farreach-public/ycsb-implementation.md

 - 10.21 (Friday)
 	+ Siyuan
-		* TODO: Update evaluation
+		* Test in-memory KVS under PKU's testbed
+			+ TODO: Wait for XMU's testbed to install 8.9.1 compiler
+				+ Test correctness of farreach P4 under 1M records
+					* TODO: Try warmup phase to check if the hot keys are cached
+					* TODO: Send some requests to see if cache hit rate is reasonable and all responses of the requests can be received
 			+ TODO: Test dynamic workload performnace of FarReach under 100M records (TODO: re-run keydump)
 				* NOTE: as our cache hit latency 30~40 us is lower than NetCache 5 us due to testbed difference, we need more client threads to saturate the system
 				* TODO: Disk bottleneck (still 2 logical servers): <20 MQPS with in-memory KVS instead of RocksDB
 					- Thpt under 256*2 logical clients: TODO MQPS
 					- Thpt under 512*2 logical clients: TODO MQPS
-			* TODO: Network bottleneck (with 128 logical servers): <40 MOPS under 1024*2 logical clients
+				* TODO: Network bottleneck (with 64 logical servers): <40 MOPS under 1024*2 logical clients
 					- Thpt under 512*2 logical clients: TODO MQPS
 					- Thpt under 1024*2 logical clients: TODO MQPS
 				* Therefore, the reason of the difference (around 100X) between our absolute result and that in NetCache paper is disk
 					- Single-server RocksDB w/o cache: <0.1 MQPS; single-server TommyDS w/o cache: <10 MQPS
-				- Our static thpt based on RocksDB under 128 servers w/ cache: ~20 MOPS (TODO); that of NetCache: 2 GQPS
+					- Our static thpt based on RocksDB under 64 servers w/ cache: ~20 MOPS (TODO); that of NetCache: 2 GQPS
+		* TODO: Update evaluation
 	+ HuanCheng
 		* Evaluation
 			* TODO: Finish experiment 1